ddev/ddev/docs/content/users/install/docker-installation.md

     ### Colima

-    [Colima](https://github.com/abiosoft/colima) is a free and open-source project that bundles a container management tool called [Lima](https://github.com/lima-vm/lima) with a Docker (Linux) backend.
+    [Colima](https://github.com/abiosoft/colima) is a free and open-source project which bundles Lima.

-    1. Run `docker help` to make sure you’ve got the Docker client installed.
-If you get an error, install it with [Homebrew](https://brew.sh) by running `brew install docker`.
+    1. Install Colima with `brew install colima`.
-    2. Install Colima with `brew install colima`.
+    2. If you don't have the `docker` client (if `docker help` fails) then install it with `brew install docker`.
     3. Start Colima with 4 CPUs, 6GB memory, 100GB storage, and Cloudflare DNS, adjusting as needed:
     ```
     colima start --cpu 4 --memory 6 --disk 100 --vm-type=qemu --mount-type=sshfs --dns=1.1.1.1